TBS1996/TaleCast/README.md

 - Partial download support
 - Downloaded paths can be printed to stdout for easy piping
 - Pretty graphics
+- Filter which episodes to sync or export with regex patterns

 ## how to install?

 You'll need to have rust installed.
 Either download from cargo `cargo install talecast` or just clone the repo.

-I plan to put it on the nix store soon, not sure if I'm gonna bother with the other package managers sinceim less familiar.
+I plan to put it on the nix store soon, not sure if I'm gonna bother with the other package managers since I'm less familiar.
 If someone wants to publish there then that'd be great!

 ## how to configure it?